-Dr. Leiky Geronik is a psychotherapist, group facilitator and lecturer in the field of education.
-She holds a Ph.D from the Department of Education at the University of Haifa.
+Dr. Leiky Geronik holds a Ph.D from the Department of Education at the University of Haifa.
+She is a psychotherapist, group coordinator and lecturer in the field of education.
 She currently holds a private clinic, lectures at the School of Education – the Department of Special Education and Educational Counseling at Tel Aviv University, and serves as Deputy Director of Matzmichim Association.

-Daniel received her B.E.D (bachelor of education) in the kindergarten teachers program from Oranim College.
-She is also certified in the “Miller System” of study from Tel Aviv University.
+Daniel holds a BED from the kindergarten teachers program of Oranim College.
+She is also certified in the “Miller System” from the Tel Aviv University.
 This system is a cognitive treatment for developing children with serious disabilities.
 Danielle has extensive experience in early childhood education as well as, working with children on the autism spectrum.
 In the past, Danielle worked as a personal assistant to the CEO of an engineering company.

-She is a graduate of the Hebrew University of Jerusalem, and has a Bachelors degree in law for over 20 years.
-She dealt with social rights and family law.
+Saleit has a BA in Law from the Hebrew University of Jerusalem.
+In her professional experience she dealt with social rights and family law.
 She established and managed community-based projects at the Center for Law and Business in Ramat Gan.
-She also worked as an attorney both as an independent and as a legal advisor in the public sector.
-She has extensive experience in the field of social associations, including legal and administrative support for non-profit organizations.
+Further she also worked as an attorney both as an independent and as a legal advisor in the public sector.
+Saleit has extensive experience in the field of social associations, including legal and administrative support for non-profit organizations.

-Orli holds a BA in Organizational Behavior and Human Resources Management, Yezreel Valley College and an MA in Labor Studies, Tel Aviv University.
-She also holds diploma of Team Lead Training Program from ‘Gishot’ College and is certified as a personal trainer by the ‘Extra Mile’ School.
-She has experience working with groups, youth, guidance and training and human resource management.
+Orli holds an MA in Labor Studies from the Tel Aviv University and a BA in Organizational Behavior and Human Resources Management.
+She also holds a diploma of Team Lead Training Program from the ‘Gishot’ College and is certified as a personal trainer by the ‘Extra Mile’ School.
+Orli has experience working with groups, youth, guidance and trainings as well as human resource management.

-Irit Jacob Elhadad graduated with a B.E.D (Bachelor of Education) in promoting youth care from Beit Berl College.
-She has 12 years of experience as a tutor for teens in various settings such as schools, boarding schools, municipal units for youth care promotion and prison.
+Irit Jacob Elhadad holds a BED in promoting youth care from the Beit Berl College.
+She has years of experience as a tutor for teens in various settings such as schools, boarding schools, municipal units for youth care promotion and prison.
 Irit is the co-founder and manager of “Mcafee Le Ozen”- a center for advice and guidance for youth in Shoam.
-She specialized in coordination of private and group treatments and in creating connections with youth in their comfort zones.
+She specialized in coordination of private and group treatments as well as creating connections with youth in their comfort zones.
 In addition to being a Matzmichim trainer, she also guides groups in “Tair School” – a center that helps victims of sexual harassment.

-Eran Shai holds an master degree in social work (M.S.W).
+Eran Shai received a MA in Social Work (M.S.W).
 In the military he was a mental health officer.
 He leads groups through the “playback theatre”.
-Eran has eight years of experience in psychotherapy for kids and adolescents and parental guidance.
+Eran has years of experience in psychotherapy for kids, adolescents and parental guidance.
 Today he’s still working in the private clinic in Hod Hasharon.
 In addition to that, Eran is lecturing and facilitating training and workshops about psychology.

-Iman Qaddah has a Bachelor degree in English Teaching and a Master degree in Alternative Education from the University of Haifa.
+Iman Qaddah has a MA in Alternative Education and a BA in English Teaching from the University of Haifa.
 She has a wide experience in working with youth in general and in consulting and facilitation for youth at risk groups.
-Iman is a life coach.
-She studied life coaching in Gome Haifa.
+Iman studied life coaching in Gome, Haifa.
 Along with Matzmichim, Iman works in women empowerment workshops in her own “Iman-Coaching-Center” in Majd-Alkurum.

-Ranim Ganim Sheh Ahmed has a B.A. in science from David Yellin College of Education in Jerusalem.
+Ranim Ganim Sheh Ahmed has a BA in Science from the David Yellin College of Education in Jerusalem.
 He is a graduate of a group guidance course from Elkasami College of Education in Baka Al-Gharbiyye.
 He also graduated from the “Parents Committees Guidance” course at Lavinski College of Education.
-Ranim has several years of experience working with youth and parents, specifically with at-risk youth at the ElHuda Abelin boarding school.
+Ranim has several years of experience working with youth and parents, specifically with youth-at-risk at the ElHuda Abelin boarding school.
 Today, he is one of two Matzmichim trainers in the Arab sector.

-Moti Schwartz holds a B.A. degree in Education with a specialization in the management of informal educational systems.
+Moti Schwartz holds a BA in Education with a specialization in the Management of informal educational systems.
 Moti received his certification as a group facilitator from Bar Ilan University and has extensive experience working with teens and youth at risk.
-He was also a guidance counselor in a therapeutic boarding school and instructed workshops at “Tair” center for victims of sexual assault on the issues of gender and sexuality.
+He was also a guidance counselor in a therapeutic boarding school and instructed workshops at “Tair-Center“ for victims of sexual assault on the issues of gender and sexuality.
 In addition, he was the moderator at the Israel Cancer Association.
-Currently, he is the director of “Youth and Community” in Moshav and the Southern district.
+Currently, he is the director of “Youth and Community” in Moshav Hatsav and guides the southern district.
 He is also a guide on topics concerning national education and helps in the service of “youth at risk” in cooperation with the Ministry of Social Affairs.

-Avishag Marcow received her BA in Special Education and Educational Counseling from the University of Tel Aviv.
-Currently she is the Director of an at-risk youth club in Jerusalem.
+Avishag Marcow holds her BA in Special Education and Educational Counseling from the University of Tel Aviv.
+Currently she is the Director of a youth-at-risk club in Jerusalem.
 She also has a rich background in individual and group work with children and youth in the educational system, as well as in informal settings.

-Lior Isler has got a B.A. degree in Judaism and literature and holds an M.A. in Humanitarian studies.
-She is a graduate of a course in mutual consultation reassessment and a course of guiding groups in the method of “Listening Circles”.
-She has extensive experience in nonformalic education, by working with kids and teenagers in the “Follow Me” organization, boarding schools and schools.
-Currently, she writes an educational content for kindergarden teachers and coaches them, too.
-Furthermore she is guiding in social “Beit Midrash”.
+Lior Isler has a MA in Humanitarian Studies and BA in Judaism and Literature.
+She is a graduate from the courses „Mutual Counseling Assessment“ and „Group Guidance“ using the method of “Listening Circles”.
+She has extensive experience in informal education, by working with kids and teenagers in the “Follow Me” organization.
+Currently, she writes an educational content for kindergarden teachers and coaches educational workers.
+Furthermore she is a guidance in “Beit Midrash”.

-Michal Fisher holds an B.A.
-Degree in psychology and an M.A. degree in Group Guiding with Arts.
-She has 12 years of experiences in guiding adults and teenagers.
-Furthermore she has 8 years of practice “mindfulness” methods and meditation guiding.
-In addition to her work in Matzimichim Center she is guiding groups of kids and teenagers, education teams and a group of parents in “Ta’ir” (Assault crisis center for Sexual Harassment).
+Michal Fisher recieved a MA in Group Guiding through Art and a BA in Psychology.
+She has extensive experienc in guiding adults and teenagers.
+Furthermore she has years of practice in “mindfulness” methods and meditation guiding.
+In addition to her work in Matzimichim she is guiding groups of kids and teenagers, education teams and group of parents in “Tair” (Assault crisis center of sexual Harassment).

-Anat Valfer is a group guide, with second degree in counselling and organizational development from the Saint Joseph University.
-She has rich experiences in the world of guidance in a business cooperation.
-Today, she is involved in escorting and guiding in various themes as leadership, self-fulfilments, visions and personal empowerment.
-Her guided groups consists out of a huge variety as kids, teenagers, social organizations, migrants, academic foundations and non profit organizations.
-She promotes efficient processes and consolidations among groups by focussing changes.
+Anat Valfer is a group guide, with a MA in Counselling and Organizational Development from the Saint Joseph University.
+Over the years, she gained rich experience in the world of business collaboration training.
+She is currently involved in guidance and training on various topics such as leadership, self-fulfillment, vision and personal empowerment.
+Her guided groups consists out of a huge variety such as kids, teenagers, social organizations, immigrants, academic foundations and non profit organizations.
+She promotes efficient processes and consolidations among groups by targeting the changes.

-Ori Shikovich has a BA in Teaching and Design from WIZO College, Haifa.
-Meyer creates and conducts computerized workshops to stimulate creativity and develop imagination for children and adults.
+Ori Shikovich has a BA in Teaching and Design from the WIZO College in Haifa.
+He creates, illustrates and transmits computerized workshops to stimulate creativity and develop imagination for children and adults.

-Adi Kojman Akoka has a BA in political science and international relations and a teaching license from Beit Berl.
-She graduated from Shenkar College of Fashion Design.
-Has experience in teaching and training children and youth.
-She worked as a teacher in the Israeli school in Berlin.
+Adi Kojman Akoka has a BA in Political Science and International Relations and a Teaching license from Beit Berl.
+She graduated from the Shenkar College of Fashion Design.
+Adi has experience in teaching and training children and youth.
+Furthermore she worked as a teacher in the Israeli school in Berlin.
 She believes in pluralism and free love.

-Or Zahavi Katz is a group facilitator and organizational consultant.
-MA in organizational sociology from the University of Haifa and a group facilitation certificate.
-She has experience in guiding groups with different audiences in various fields such as promoting employment, integration into citizenship after military or national service, personal empowerment, support of educational staff, and more.
-Believes in the power of children to create a good and healthy reality
+Or Zahavi Katz is a group coordinator and organizational consultant.
+She has MA in Organizational Sociology from the University of Haifa and a group guidance certificate.
+Or has experience in guiding groups with different audiences in various fields such as promoting employment, integration into citizenship after military or national service, personal empowerment, support of educational staff, and more.
+Or believes in the power of children to create a good and healthy reality.

 Adi Koren holds a master degree in Conflict Management and Negotiation from Tel Aviv University.
 She is a group facilitator and Individual training coordinator graduated Adler Institute.
 Adi is a Senior facilitator at the Center for Assistance to Victims of Sexual Assault.
 She has an extensive experience in group and individual guidance of parents, children, youth, students and educational staff.